Xetibo/ReSet-Doc/sections/introduction.typ

 or connect a Bluetooth device, they have to do this with their environment-specific tool.
 To a certain degree, this makes sense, users should only see settings, which they can use within their environment.
-Problems arise when certain environments do not provide their application, or perhaps provide one without the needed functionality.
+Problems arise when certain environments do not provide their application or perhaps provide one without the needed functionality.

 In this case, users would need to find a variety of different applications which